 Hubert Humphrey won the 1968 Democratic nomination even though he ran in no primaries; eighty percent of the voters in the Democratic primaries had voted for antiwar candidates.
 Condemnation of the undemocratic process of the 1968 nomination led to reforms in the rules and processes of primary elections; a lasting result of 1968 are these profound changes in our election system.

 Published by Chicago68.com

-All original material is by Dean Blobaum; ©2021 by Dean Blobaum.
+All original material is by Dean Blobaum; ©2022 by Dean Blobaum.
 This text may be quoted in accordance with the Fair Use provisions of the US Copyright Act.
-It may be archived and redistributed in electronic form, provided that no fee is charged for access and provided that this entire notice is carried and the author of the review is notified.
+It may be archived and redistributed in electronic form, provided that no fee is charged for access and provided that this entire notice is carried and the author of this website is notified.
 Archiving, redistribution, or republication of this text on other terms, in any medium, requires the consent of the author.